ckRobinson/multi-column-markdown/README.md

 - Added option to create full width single column regions.
 Use "column size: full" to enable.
 - Fixed bug caused by live preview regions ignoring end tags, when multiple columns in the same document.
 - Fixed bug with Obsidian live preview toggle and Multi-Column regions.
+- Fixed bug when exporting file to pdf.

 ### **0.7.2**
 - Finalized 0.7.1 fix to pdf export bug.